 In the past, the food here was considered largely overpriced and forgettable.
 But in the last few years, that has changed a little.
-We’re seeing more updates on the lunch and dinner menu as chefs are steered by seasonal ingredients and hot food trends.
+We’re seeing more updates on the breakfast, lunch, and dinner menus as chefs are steered by seasonal ingredients and hot food trends.

 The characters and ambiance are still the big draw.
 But chances are nowadays, you’ll enjoy your meal here as well.